niwolpert/Simulations_phase_statistics/README.md

 6. Run simulations and evaulate results:
 - Compare statistical tests (Phase Opposition Sum, Circular Logistic Regression, the Watson test and Modulation Index), and methods to assess significance at the group level (t-test on empirical vs. chance, surrogate average and three individual p-value combination methods)
-  Here, different circular tests are compared in terms of sensitivty and False Positive rate as a function of the strength of the injected phase-outcome coupling.
+  Here, different circular tests are compared in terms of sensitivity and False Positive rate as a function of the strength of the injected phase-outcome coupling.
 This section also compares different methods to estimate significance on the group level, and compares permutation statistics with tabulates statistics
 - Number of trials in total:
   In this section, we compare the dependency of circular tests on the total number of trials
 - Relative number of observations: